 It’s all about you.

-You need a bio to showcase your professional achievements and earn credibility in the eyes of current and potential clients, audiences, industry insiders and potential employers.
+You need a professional bio to showcase your career and academic achievements, and earn credibility in the eyes of current and potential clients, audiences, industry insiders and employers.
 Every career advancer and professional should have a professional bio.
 In today’s network-centric environment, people will “Google” you or search for you on LinkedIn.
-They want to check you out online, and your professional bio should engage them.
+They want to check you out online, and your professional bio should be there, ready to engage them.

-Your bio is a brand-building marketing tool should entice a reader to contact you.
+Your bio is a brand-building marketing tool that should entice a reader to contact you.

-There is stiff competition in your world; a well-crafted bio sets you apart from the crowd.
-It’s essential to have a well-crafted, impeccably written bio that tells them what makes you unique.
+There is stiff competition in today’s digital world; a well-crafted bio sets you apart from the crowd.
+It’s essential to have a high-quality, impeccably written bio that tells them what makes you unique.
 Your bio is the foundation of your personal branding toolkit, and it’s potentially the most important content you’ll have in your professional life.

 Look good on paper.
 You never know who’s checking you out.